bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 2. Optionally you might read about the Tailscale ***control*** servers, which distribute your tailnet information from your account to all your Tailscale agents: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_control.md).
 3. Setup your own ***tailnet***, by creating a Tailscale account and install Tailscale agents on your devices (which are added to your tailnet): see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_setup.md).
 4. Specify a (virtual) logical hostname for each device within your tailnet (both for easy access and https), i.e. setup DNS in your tailnet: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_dns.md).
-5. Get started by using plain http connections within your tailnet: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/edit/main/docs/tailnet_plain_http.md).
+5. Configure Node-RED to allow it to be accessed using plain http connections within your tailnet: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/edit/main/docs/tailnet_plain_http.md).
 6. Serve the Node-RED service via ***https***, based on LetsEncrypt certificates: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailnet_serve_https.md).
 7. Setup a public tunnel (called ***funnel***) to allow third-party services to access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
 8. Make some other local services available within your tailnet, to make sure you can access them even when you are not at home: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale-Tutorial/tree/main/docs).